Charting New Horizons.

 • Boeing 737 MAX optimizes the market-leading strengths of the highly successful Next-Generation 737 to assure operators of competitive success far into the future.

 • Boeing 787 Dreamliner applies breakthrough technologies to an all-new airplane design.
-The advanced features of the 787 increase efficiency, simplify airplane ownership and operation, and significantly improve the air travel experience.
+The advanced features of the 787 increase efficiency, simplify airplane ownership and operation and significantly improve the air travel experience.

-According to United Airline they chose Boeing over the rival plane maker Airbus because the the airline is eager to grow and already has several dozen 787s as well as the pilots trained to fly them.
+According to United Airlines, they chose Boeing over the rival plane maker Airbus because the airline is eager to grow and already has several dozen 787s as well as the pilots trained to fly them.
 The airline still has an order on the books to recive dozens of Airbus A350s, a 787 competitor, in 2030.

-"They're both great airplanes," United's chief executive, Scott Kirby, said on a call with reporters.
+"They're both great aeroplanes," United's chief executive, Scott Kirby, said on a call with reporters.
 "But we already have a large installed base of 787s.
 And in this world where we're trying to bring on 2500 pilots a year and grow the airline, introducing a new fleet type slows that down dramatically."

 New planes have many benefits.
 Travelers are getting an improved customer experience, with cleaner, more streamlined and sometimes more spacious interiors.
-Today under the slogan "It's time to fly" United airline serves 238 domestic destinations and 118 international destinations in 48 countries or regions across five continents out of Chicago–O'Hare International Airport and eight hubs.
+Today under the slogan "It's time to fly" United Airlines serves 238 domestic destinations and 118 international destinations in 48 countries or regions across five continents out of Chicago–O'Hare International Airport and eight hubs.

 Magellan And His Longest Voyage

-Ferdinand Magellan was a Portuguese navigator and explorer who sailed under the flags of both Portugal (1505–13) and Spain (1519–21).
-Magellan was the first European to sail across the Pacific Ocean and the first man to lead an expedition that circumnavigated the globe, though he himself did not survive the journey.
+Ferdinand Magellan was a Portuguese navigator and explorer who sailed under the flags of Portugal (1505–13) and Spain (1519–21).
+Magellan was the first European to sail across the Pacific Ocean and the first man to lead an expedition that circumnavigated the globe, though he did not survive the journey.

 In 1517 Magellan presented his ideas of sailing west to reach Asia to the Spanish king, Charles V. After his project was accepted and finance secured from the Spanish crown, the usual financial problems and political intrigue delayed the sailing.